 Therefore, to ensure the safety of patients and staff, the clinical team have decided that all patients who want to see a doctor or nurse, will receive a telephone consultation in the first instance.
-All our appointments (morning and afternoon) are now released at 8am, during lock down we have disbanded the release of afternoon appointments at 12noon.
+All our appointments (morning and afternoon) are now released at 8am.

 If the clinician can not diagnose and prescribe over the telephone, you may be given an appointment to attend the surgery for a face to face appointment.

 If you are asked to attend the surgery, you will need to press the buzzer at the front door as they will be locked to control footfall into the building.
 Please be clear with the reception team as to why you are attending the surgery.
 You will be verbally screened by receptionists for symptoms of corona virus, to ensure it is safe for you to enter the building.
 Please be open and honest with your response to questions.